Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context: A Simple Model for Simulating Entity Retrieval In-Context

 \section{A Simple Model for Simulating Entity Retrieval In-Context}

-\paragraph{Mixing mechanisms in a causal model} We follow \cite{pislar2025combining} in combining together multiple causal models ($\mathcal{P}$, $\mathcal{L}$, $\mathcal{R}$) into a single causal model $\mathcal{M}$ that modulates between the mechanisms conditional on the input.
-To formalize our observations about the dynamics between the three mechanisms and the position of the target entity, we develop a model that approximates LM logits for next token prediction, as a position-weighted mixture of terms for the positional, lexical, and reflexive mechanisms.
-The lexical and reflexive terms have separate learned weights conditioned on their respective index, i.e., $i_L$, or $i_R$.
+To formalize our observations about the dynamics between the three mechanisms and the position of the target entity, we seek to develop a model that approximates LM logits for next token prediction, as a position-weighted mixture of terms for the positional, lexical, and reflexive mechanisms. \paragraph{Mixing mechanisms in a causal model} We follow \cite{pislar2025combining} in combining together multiple causal models ($\mathcal{P}$, $\mathcal{L}$, $\mathcal{R}$) into a single causal model $\mathcal{M}$ that modulates between the mechanisms conditional on the input.
+In our combined causal model, the lexical and reflexive terms have separate learned weights conditioned on their respective index, i.e., $i_L$, or $i_R$.
 In accordance with the results shown in Figure~\ref{fig:twopartdistribution}, we model the lexical and reflexive mechanisms as one-hot distributions that up-weight only the target entity in groups $i_L$ and $i_R$, respectively.
 The positional term is modeled as a Gaussian distribution scaled by a single weight $w_{\text{pos}}$ centered at the index $i_P$ with a standard deviation that is a quadratic function of $i_P$.
 We define a new causal model $\mathcal{M}$ that uses all three variables $P$, $L$, and $R$ simultaneously to compute a logit value $Y_i$ for each entity $\mathbf{G}_{\te}^{i}$:

 Where $\sigma(i_P) = \alpha (\frac{i_P}{n})^2 + \beta \frac{i_P}{n} + \gamma$.
 We learn $w_{pos},w_{lex},w_{ref},\alpha, \beta, \gamma$ from data.

 \paragraph{Learning how the mechanisms are mixed} To generate data for training our causal model we performed 150 interchange interventions per combination of $1 \le i_P,i_L,i_R \le n$ using the original and counterfactual inputs designed to distinguish the three mechanisms (see Figure~\ref{fig:intro} and Section~\ref{sec:counterfactual}).
 We collected the logit distributions per index combination, and averaged them into mean probability distributions by first applying a softmax over the entity group indices and then taking the mean.
 This yields $n^3=8,000$ probability distributions, which serve as our data for training and evaluation.
 We used 70\% of the data for learning the causal model parameters and split the remainder evenly between validation and test sets.
 The loss used is the Jensen–Shannon divergence (JSD) between our model's predicted probability distribution and the target, chosen for its symmetry.